vesterheim/vesterheim.github.io/exhibitions/special/fifty-years-of-folk-art/index.md

 ---
 Join us as we celebrate this major milestone of the groundbreaking Vesterheim Folk Art School!
 Learn about the history of Norwegian folk arts, how Vesterheim has helped preserve and promote folk arts for Norwegian-Americans, and what the future holds for Norwegian-American folk arts.
 The exhibition will also feature the works of artists who have taught and were nurtured here.

-The exhibition is sponsored by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs; Veronna and John Capone; Ron Hovda; and additional support from Jeff Anderson, Shirley Evenstad, and Illinois Norsk Rosemalers Assoc.
+Support for this exhibition provided by the Iowa Arts Council, a division of the Iowa Department of Cultural Affairs, and the National Endowment for the Arts; Veronna and John Capone; Ron Hovda; and additional support from Rockwell Collins, Jeff Anderson, Shirley Evenstad, and Illinois Norsk Rosemalers Assoc.